 An asbestos inspection and testing by a certified asbestos inspector is a necessary service, as asbestos was used routinely in the construction of buildings for decades.
 Asbestos in Alabama and Tennessee areas such as Birmingham AL, Huntsville AL, Montgomery AL, Tuscaloosa AL, and Nashville TN, is an unfortunate legacy, and we offer excellent rates and fast response to your asbestos situation.
 Inspection for asbestos by a certified asbestos inspector is vital if you plan to remodel or demolish a structure as many building materials may contain asbestos.

-If you live in Alabama and Tennessee areas such as Birmingham AL, Huntsville AL, Montgomery AL, Tuscaloosa AL, and Nashville TN and plan to disturb any building materials, please contact us right away.
+If you live in Alabama, Mississippi, Georgia, Florida and Tennessee areas such as Birmingham AL, Huntsville AL, Montgomery AL, Tuscaloosa AL, and Nashville TN and plan to disturb any building materials, please contact us right away.

 How Long Does It Take To Get The Asbestos Testing Results?

 For asbestos testing, generally two to three working days are required from the time of inspection until the final report is generated and e-mailed to the client.
 For more information and / or to schedule appointments for an Asbestos Survey contact Chuck Marion (Certified Asbestos Inspector issued by the State of Alabama Division of Occupational Safety and Health).

 Asbestos is the name of a group of highly fibrous minerals with separable, long, and thin fibers.
 Separated asbestos fibers are strong enough and flexible enough to be spun and woven.
 Asbestos fibers are heat resistant, making them useful for many industrial purposes.